brahianrosswill/ComfyUI_Eclipse/Readme/Smart_Language_Model_Loader_v2_Guide.md

 ```

 **How It Works:**
-1. Point to your GGUF file in `models/LLM/`
+1. Point to your GGUF file in your LLM models folder
 2. If mmproj file exists in same folder, it's auto-detected
 3. Container starts with model and mmproj loaded
 4. Vision works immediately!